AltaHighRobotics/BetterVetSwerve/README.md

 ## Ruff
 https://github.com/astral-sh/ruff

-Should be as easy as `ruff file.py`
+Should be as easy as `ruff check file.py`